orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 file, it pre-computes a JSON summary of its DICOM tags, and caches this JSON file as an attachment to the DICOM instance (accessible at the ``/instances/{...}/attachments/dicom-as-json/`` URI).
-This attachment is used as a cache to seep up future accesses to ``/instances/.../tags``, lookups using ``/tools/find`` or C-FIND queries.
+This attachment is used as a cache to speed up future accesses to ``/instances/.../tags``, lookups using ``/tools/find`` or C-FIND queries.

 This caching might cause issues if the dictionary of DICOM tags is subsequently modified, which implies that the cached JSON file does not perfectly match the new dictionary.

+Starting from 1.9.0, these files are not necessary anymore.
+They can possibly be removed by the :ref:`Housekeeper plugin <housekeeper-plugin>` to reclaim disk space.

 .. highlight:: bash